academe/laravel-google-api-auth/README.md

 }
 ```

-Once authorised, this will refresh the access token automatically, so long as
+Once authorised, the access token will be refreshed automatically, so long as
 the refresh token is not revoked.

+The `academe_gapi_authorise` route will revoke am authorisation for the current user.
+Parameters include `name` to identify which authorisaition to revoke.
+This route should be called using the `DELETE` HTTP method.
+A simple confirmation form is provided if the `GET` method is used.

 ## Other Notes